 And here’s a snapshot of what my Google PageSpeed and Pingdom results looks like for crajun.com…

-Now keep in mind that the above results were obtained through sites that are both hosted with Wealthy Affiliate, which is freakin’ amazing.
-Their hosting is a bit restrictive, but short on speed it is not.
+Now keep in mind that the above results were obtained through sites that are both hosted with Wealthy Affiliate.
+Their hosting is a bit restrictive, but speed isn’t a problem.
 I’m still determining my long-term hosting plan with Wealthy Affiliate, but I tell you…I am quite impressed with the performance aspect of it!